misken/hillmaker/README.md

 * [Numpy speeds up hillmaker dramatically](https://misken.github.io/blog/hillmaker_030_released/)

 I published [a paper a long time ago regarding the use of hillmaker in practice](https://www.researchgate.net/publication/7322712_Hillmaker_An_open_source_occupancy_analysis_tool).
+It describes an ancient version of hillmaker but does describe typical use cases.